 Robert Clarkson jnr sold the Manor to Sir Walter Calverley of Esholt Hall in 1714 for £700.
 Calverley's son Walter Blackett (the name was changed to the female inheritance) sold it to Robert Stansfield in 1755.
 Descent through female inheritance introduced the names Rookes and Crompton, but they adopted the name Stansfield.
 Three daughters, the Misses Crompton Stansfield, lived at Esholt Hall until Bradford Corporation bought the whole of the Esholt estate, including lands in Idle, (though not, as far as can be ascertained, any lands in Windhill) in 1906.
 They did, however, retain the title of Lord of the Manor of Idle when they moved out.

-An annotated version of the Cumberland Survey of 1583/84 shows that the Lordship comprised the nucleated settlements of Idle, Thorpe, Wrose, and Windhill.
+An annotated version of the map that accompanied the Cumberland Survey of 1583/84 shows that the Lordship comprised the nucleated settlements of Idle, Thorpe, Wrose, and Windhill.